biletnikov/avr-nec-ir-decoder/README.md

 ```

-The library has support of status led, which is optional.
-It works like an indicator when a command received.
+The library has support for a status led, which is optional.
+It blinks when a command received.

 The library is fully emulated in Proteus.
 There is EasyDHL script, which models the IR transmitter.